 - Step 2: Before assessing property damage, make sure everyone is okay.
 This includes those injured in other vehicles.
 Get immediate medical attention for anyone with serious injuries.
 Do not, under any circumstances, move someone who is unconscious or suffering from neck or back discomfort unless you have no choice.

 - Step 3: Assuming yourself, another person, or your vehicle has suffered significant damage, call the police.
 When officers respond, obtain their names and badge numbers.
-You should also ask that a police report be filed.
+You should also ask that a police report is filed.

 - Step 4: Exchange information with other drivers involved in the accident.
 You’ll need names, phone numbers, addresses, license plate numbers, drivers’ license numbers, and insurance information.
 Consider getting the names, numbers, and addresses of passengers, who may serve as witnesses in the future.

 - Step 5: Take photographs of damage to yourself, your vehicle, and other vehicles involved in the accident.
-These photos could help your insurance company determine compensation required for repairs.
+These photos could help your insurance company determine the compensation required for repairs.
 They can also serve as proof in court.

 - Step 6: Keep track of any medical treatment you receive.
 Write down the names and office numbers of all medical professionals and document the medications you receive.
 Request copies of reports and bills.
 All of this information will help a car accident lawyer outline your medical expenses.